 There are no additional required health effects violation notices.

-Your CCR is available at WWW:// www.buckhannonwv.org.
+Your CCR is available at WWW:// www.buckhannonwv.org/residents/buckhannon-water-department/

 CCR will not be mail unless requested.
-To receive a paper copy in the mail, please contact us at 304-472-2530.
+To receive a paper copy in the mail, please contact Jerry Myers at 304-472-2530.